 The analysis starts with “Create New Task”:

-Then, select a search region.
+3. Choosing device, Search Engine, region search and language.
 Choose the city for which you are optimizing the page for which you need a content brief.

 The supported search engines are Yandex and Google in Russian and English.
 The Google SERP will not appear immediately; you need to wait until it is loaded.